 One of my first yoga teachers often says, the highest form of yoga is being in a relationship.
 Learning to communicate effectively, mastering the art of compromise and embracing the different stages of love that a relationship has, is all part of being with someone.

 The dynamics that exist in our more complex relationships are what provide the material for our greatest life lessons and subsequent healing.
-In my kinesiology practice, I’ve noticed that it’s these very triggers that throw our world into chaos and often make us feel as though we’re stuck in life.
+In my 1:1 balance sessions, I’ve noticed that it’s these very triggers that throw our world into chaos and often make us feel as though we’re stuck in life.

 It’s the desire to move past this sensation of being in a rut that opens the door for us to heal and re create positive life patterns.
 The power of kinesiology lies in being able to determine the original time for this sensation, which gives us a clue as to why we might be predisposed to repeating this pattern.